 Prescription amphetamines, such as Adderall, Ritalin, and Vyvanse, are commonly subscribed for attention deficit disorders (ADD/ADHD).
-These drugs, however, have a high potential for abuse.
+These drugs, however, have a high potential for abuse along with several other side-effects.
 These drugs act as intense uppers in higher doses and produce effects similar to that of methamphetamine and cocaine.

 They are particularly popular on college campuses for their ability to greatly increase productivity in those without attention deficit disorders.
 Here we discuss the short-term effects of prescription amphetamines.